Kilachand Honors College Academic Standards

-Under the Honor Code all Kilachand Honors College students are expected to maintain high standards of academic honesty and integrity.
-Every Kilachand Honors College student must be aware of Boston University’s Undergraduate Academic Conduct Code and abide by its provisions.
-Furthermore, Kilachand Honors College students are required to abide by all other nonacademic provisions set forth by Boston University and Kilachand Honors College.
-The following policies and procedures should guide students in achieving their educational goals.
+All Kilachand Honors College students are expected to maintain high standards of academic honesty and integrity.
+Every Kilachand student must be aware of the University Academic Conduct Code and abide by its provisions.
+In addition, Kilachand students are required to abide by all other non-academic provisions set forth by Boston University and Kilachand Honors College.

 Kilachand students are required to attend three co-curricular events each semester, choosing from an array of panels, lectures, discussions, and performances by leading intellectuals, professionals, and artists.
 Following the events, students will briefly answer three questions that will help frame the event and offer a guide to reflection.
 These are not essay questions but “thought questions” intended to provoke quick and energetic responses.

 Kilachand students may propose co-curricular events by submitting this form, or by sending an email to email@example.com including the following information:

 Brief description of the even and its goals to be included in the Kilachand Weekly